 So why is it so difficult to define a chair!?!
 We all know what one is, right?

 I first became aware of this particular example when I was doing research into the philosophy of art interpretation.
 I ended up attending a course on the philosophy of joke-making (yep, apparently that exists!).
-The professor brought up this chair scenario only briefly and in passing, but it stuck with me, nevertheless (unfortunately, it was the only thing that stuck with me because my jokes still fall flat today).
+The professor brought up this chair scenario only briefly and in passing, but it still stuck with me (unfortunately, it was the only thing that stuck with me because my jokes still fall flat today).
 But the scenario brings up an amazing dilemma that we human beings must endure because of our unique ability for syntactical and lexical verbal communication (this is not to suggest that other animals don’t communicate; they just don’t communicate with the same precision as human language).

 This dilemma elicits a philosophical question: How much of our differences and arguments today (in such areas as religion, politics, and ethics) are the result of language?
 And more specifically, from an un-nuanced and inarticulate practice of a shared human language?